seanmcadam/octovpn/README.md

 This tool is made for mobile connectivity where solid performance is a requirement, such as video applications.
 The packet path does not matter in that all of the combined system paths look like one path to the supported network.

+There are 6 directories breaking down the project:
+    ctx
+    octolib
+    octoconfig
+    packet
+    iface
+    connection

+ctx
+    This is the context directory.
+Context is used extensivly in the project, and the functions for managing context is here.

+octolib
+    This is the library, where variious functions are bunched together if they dont fit elsewhere

+octoconfig
+    This is the configuration system, it reads environment variables, command line argumants, and a configuration file.

+packet
+    This is where ethernet packets are dealt with.

+iface
+    This is for the local system interface where the VPN packets are routed though.
+A TUN or TAP device.

+connection
+    This is where connections are managed.
+The connections are TCP or UDP based, and they can be client or server.